tudo-aqua/z3-turnkey/README.md

 An `install_name_tool` can be acquired as follows:
 - Windows users will need to experiment with Cygwin/MinGW or Docker.
 - OS X already ships an `install_name_tool`.
-- Linux users can install a port from the [cctools-port](https://github.com/tpoechtrager/cctools-port/) project.
+- Linux users can use the version shipped by LLVM.

 The `install_name_tool` binary is discovered as follows:
 1. If the project parameter `install_name_tool` is set, its value is used.